-- Recognize the symptoms of CO poisoning (headaches, nausea & drowsiness). - Increase ventilation (open windows & doors). - Make sure stove doors and/or lids are closed and secured. - Check stove for smoking or puffing (open airflow controls). - Check chimney & connector pipe for leaks, blockage or down-draft conditions. - · Check CO device for false alarm. - 34.
-Keep power cords, electrical appliances and/or assemblies outside of the clearance area shown in this manual for combustible materials. - 35.
-Consult your municipal building department or fire officials about restrictions, permits and installation requirements for your area. - 36.
+- Recognize the symptoms of CO poisoning (headaches, nausea & drowsiness). - Increase ventilation (open windows & doors). - Make sure stove doors and/or lids are closed and secured. - Check stove for smoking or puffing (open airflow controls). - Check chimney & connector pipe for leaks, blockage or down-draft conditions. - Check CO device for false alarm. - 33.
+Keep power cords, electrical appliances and/or assemblies outside of the clearance area shown in this manual for combustible materials. - 34.
+Consult your municipal building department or fire officials about restrictions, permits and installation requirements for your area. - 35.
 For further information on using your stove safely, obtain a copy of the National Fire Protection Association (NFPA) publication, "Using Coal and Wood Stoves Safely" NFPA No. HS-10-1978.
-Write NFPA, Batterymarch Park, Quincy, MA 02269.
+The address of the NFPA is Batterymarch Park, Quincy, MA 02269.